Why outdoor play is important

 - climbing trees.

-Cold or wet weather doesn’t mean you and your child have to stay inside – in fact, it can fire up your child’s imagination and creativity.
-You could try walking with an umbrella and raincoat, watching leaves float after rain, and jumping into or over puddles.
+You and your child can get outside even in wet or wintery weather.
+In fact, this kind of weather can fire up your child’s imagination and creativity.
+You could try walking with an umbrella and raincoat, watching leaves float after rain, and jumping into or over puddles in gumboots.

-It’s natural to worry that your child could hurt herself when playing outdoors.
-Sometimes your child might be worried about trying something new.
-This is all a normal part of playing outside.
+It’s natural to worry that your child could get hurt when playing outside.
+And sometimes your child might be worried about trying something new.
+These are natural worries, but they shouldn’t keep your child from playing outside.